NoraLoose/noraloose.github.io/_pages/research.md

 Observing systems are expensive to build and maintain, and therefore often rely on short-term funding.
 A central focus of my research is the development of quantitative and dynamics-based methods that support the design of long-term effective observing systems.
 I am interested in questions such as:
-- Which information is contained in already existing observation networks?
+- What dynamical information is contained in already existing observation networks?
 - What is the optimal instrument configuration, which is both cost-efficient and capable to monitor key processes and ocean variability?

 I am currently exploring an approach that uses uncertainty quantification and adjoint models within ocean state estimation.